California Charter Academy: Expenditures

 As head of EASC, Cox could contract the charter schools with any number of corporate entities to enrich the educational programs that were managed.
 This practice was exercised when EASC employee Tad Honeycutt formed Maniaque Management Group, inc. Come January 2004, the CCA charter schools contracted with Maniaque which was to provide grant consulting services for monthly installments of $1,000.
 In the end, all four CCA charters paid Maniaque a total of $27,000.
 EASC conducted similar arrangements for CCA with the High Desert Youth and Family Resource center, and Community Information Services Online (owned by former CCA board member Eric Swanson).

 Administrative spending

 Cox's private corporate credit card charges were questionably reviewed by auditors from 2001 to 2003.
 The MGT / CDE auditors stated he had spent a total of $712,813.
 Honeycutt, another employee at EASC, accumulated a total of $295,565 in a two-year period.
 Cox's and Honeycutt's expenditures included income tax payments, spa visits, fishing trips, and jet ski purchases.
 Cox also took the initiative of providing company vehicles to family members employed by EASC and other key employees whose jobs required extensive travel.
-Mr. Cox authorized CBO Mike Davis to purchase an Audi TT Roadster and also purchased a Cadillac Escalade for himself.
+Cox authorized CBO Mike Davis to purchase an Audi TT Roadster and also purchased a Cadillac Escalade for himself.